-

 Twenty-five years since the unthinkable

-One year after receiving a bachelor’s degree from Tennessee Tech University with a double major in English and journalism, I was working as a reporter for the Knoxville News-Sentinel.
+One year after graduating from college with a double major in English and journalism, I was working as a reporter for the Knoxville News-Sentinel.
 Four years later, I was covering the story of my reporter life: A young family gunned down for their car.
-The story came to me as…
+The story came to me as a result of daily, routine…

 -